strata-mvc/strata/guidebook/1.0/digging-in/debugging/07-loggers.md

 );

 return $strata;

-?>
 {% endhighlight %}

 ## Programmatically declare a logger

-Should you need a logger that you do not wish to declare in your configuration file, you may obtain an object reference from `LoggerBase`. what
+To instantiate a logger straight from another class, you may obtain an object reference from `LoggerBase`.

 {% highlight php linenos %}
 <?php
 namespace App\Model\Service\Importer;